-On a less litigious note, the fall of the house of Typhoon offers a glimpse into the changing, inner workings of the ethnic restaurant industry in Portland, a city recognized nationwide for its culinary prowess.
+On a less litigious note, the fall of the house of Typhoon offers a snapshot of the changes facing ethnic restaurants in Portland, a city recognized nationwide for its culinary prowess.

 One change hinges on the E-2 Visa program, which allows foreign investors to enter and work in the United States.
 Employees can also be hired under the E-2 program, but only if they possess highly specialized skills essential to the operation of the business.

 Fifteen years ago, “E-2 visas were probably critical, if you valued truly authentic Thai cuisine,” says Kurt Huffman, a Portland restaurant consultant who owns eight restaurants, including Ping, an Asian restaurant in Old Town/Chinatown that opened in 2009.
 At the time, it was difficult to find local workers skilled in many types of ethnic cooking, he said.
 There also weren’t many U.S. nationals operating authentic ethnic restaurants.

 But today, says Huffman, “the restaurant industry and the level of education and competency around a diversity of ethnic foods have grown so much.”
 As a result, the E- 2 visa program is much less important, he says.

 Exhibit A is Pok Pok, the nationally acclaimed Thai restaurant run by Andy Ricker — “a white guy,” as Huffman puts it.

 Huffman consulted with Ricker on Pok Pok, and Ricker was one of Ping’s original partners.
 Neither restaurant employs E-2 Visa workers.